FedorSomov/trudvsem_opendata_vacanices_json_to_excel/README.md

 ## Region Codes

-A list of regions and codes can be found on the "Work in Russia" portal (https://trudvsem.ru/opendata/datasets).
+region_codes.txt contains all regions and codes.
+Update at 27.05.2024 A list of regions and codes can be found on the "Work in Russia" portal (https://opendata.trudvsem.ru/json/regions.json).

 ## Job Vacancy Files